Depletion Region formation in PN Junction diode and potential barrier

 Depletion region Formation:

 At the instant of doping, free electrons near the junction from the N-type region pass the joining point toward the P-type region and combine with a hole near the junction.
-As the N-type region losses electrons and P-type regions lose holes, so they are not electrically neutral.
+As the N-type region loses electrons and P-type regions lose holes, they are not electrically neutral.
 But a small region near the junction in the P-type region becomes negatively charged and similarly, a small region near the junction N-type region becomes positively charged.
-Both these charged regions are cumulatively called depletion region which contains neither free electrons nor holes.
+Both these charged regions are cumulatively called depletion regions which contain neither free electrons nor holes.
 This depletion region is very thin and formed very quickly.

 PN Junction Diode